-- I didn’t want just hooks on the wall, I wanted mudroom cubbies so people had a place to “stash” their stuff.
+- I didn’t want just hooks on the wall; I wanted mudroom cubbies, so people had a place to “stash” their stuff.

-- We had a very limited budget
+- We had a minimal budget.

 How we solved our Mudroom problem by building our own Mudroom Lockers using Ikea Bookcases

-One evening while I was perusing my IKEA catalog I saw this… It’s the Billy bookcase, and it’s only $34 for the size I needed.
+One evening while I was perusing my IKEA catalog, I saw this… It’s the Billy bookcase, and it’s only $34 for the size I needed.
 It was not too deep, and we could easily fit 5 of them in the space that we had on the wall.

-How we turned the bookcases into lockers:
+How we turned the bookcases into lockers

 The Billy Bookcase is designed with adjustable shelving.
-There are 2 fixed shelves, but they are at the top and the bottom.
-Which left us with lots of space in the middle to work with.
+There are 2 fixed shelves, but they are at the top and the bottom, which left us with lots of space in the middle to work with.
 (Note: at the time we created our lockers, this was the design of the Billy Bookcases, it may have changed since then).

 We then left 2 shelves on the top for things like lunchboxes & books.